Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.2/readme.md

 ![](https://github.com/Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/blob/main/m5/task5.2/images/6.png?raw=true)<br>
 ![](https://github.com/Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/blob/main/m5/task5.2/images/7.png?raw=true)<br>
 7. **What is skell_dir?
 What is its structure?** <br>
-	The /etc/skel directory contains files and directories that are automatically copied over to a new user’s when it is created from **useradd** command.
+	The /etc/skel directory contains files and directories that are automatically copied over to a new user’s when it is created from **useradd** command. <br>
 ![](https://github.com/Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/blob/main/m5/task5.2/images/8.png?raw=true)
 8. **How to remove a user from the system (including his mailbox.)** <br>
 Use key -r(-remove) in order to delete user home catalog and mail folder <br>